darkfrostx-cmd/neuropharm-sim-lab/README.md

 neighbourhood navigation (Cytoscape) and bottom-up force projections to surface receptor provenance, uncertainty and simulation outputs in one place.

+The evidence backbone ingests ChEMBL, BindingDB, IUPHAR and the PDSP Ki dataset out of the box, keeping ligand–receptor affinities and provenance cards close to the simulation layer.

 ## What lives where

 ```